modxcms/AjaxSearch/ajaxSearch_readme.txt

 === AjaxSearch error: php_mbstring extension required
 means that the Php mbstring extension should be set

 === AjaxSearch error: database_connection_charset not set.
-Check your MODx config file
+Check your MODX config file

 === AjaxSearch error: database_connection_charset is null.
-Check your MODx config file means that your $database_connection_charset variable of your /manager/includes/config.inc.php file is an empty value
+Check your MODX config file means that your $database_connection_charset variable of your /'.MGR_DIR.'/includes/config.inc.php file is an empty value

 === AjaxSearch error: unknown database_connection_charset = xxxx  Add the appropriate Html charset mapping in the classes/ajaxSearch.php file is not really an error but need that you add in the classes/ajaxSearch.php file the mapping